 Keeping Your Registers and Supporting Documents – Source Deductions and Contributions

-At your establishment, your residence or any other location designated by us, you must keep registers and supporting documents indicating the amounts paid to employees (that is, the amounts on which your source deductions and employer contributions are based).
+At your establishment, your residence or any other location designated by us, you must keep registers and supporting documents on which the amounts paid to employees (that is, the amounts on which your source deductions and employer contributions are based) are shown.
 In the event of an audit, these documents must be made available to us.

 As a rule, registers and supporting documents must be kept for six years after the last taxation year to which they relate.
 However, if you file certain documents for a given year late, you must keep the registers and supporting documents relating to that year for six years after the date on which you submitted the documents, rather than for six years after the last taxation year to which the registers and supporting documents relate.
 This applies, for example, if you are late in filing: